-(b) $PM{2.5}$

-LaPorte County has been classified as attainment for $PM{2.5}$.
-On May 8, 2008, U.S. EPA promulgated the requirements for Prevention of Significant Deterioration (PSD) for $PM{2.5}$ emissions.
+- (b) PM{2.5} LaPorte County has been classified as attainment for PM{2.5}.
+On May 8, 2008, U.S. EPA promulgated the requirements for Prevention of Significant Deterioration (PSD) for PM{2.5} emissions.
 These rules became effective on July 15, 2008.
-Indiana has three years from the publication of these rules to revise its PSD rules, 326 IAC 2-2, to include those requirements.
-The May 8, 2008 rule revisions require IDEM to regulate PM{10} emissions as a surrogate for $PM{2.5}$ emissions until 326 IAC 2-2 is revised.

-(c) Other Criteria Pollutants

-LaPorte County has been classified as attainment or unclassifiable in Indiana for SO2, CO, PM10, NO2, Pb.
+On May 4, 2011, the air pollution control board issued an emergency rule establishing the direct PM{2.5} significant level at ten (10) tons per year.
+This rule became effective June 28, 2011.
+Therefore, direct PM{2.5}, SO2, and NOx emissions were reviewed pursuant to the requirements for Prevention of Significant Deterioration (PSD), 326 IAC 2-2. - (c) Other Criteria Pollutants LaPorte County has been classified as attainment or unclassifiable in Indiana for all criteria pollutants.
 Therefore, these emissions were reviewed pursuant to the requirements for Prevention of Significant Deterioration (PSD), 326 IAC 2-2.